-Contract with an independent laboratory
+Contract with an independent laboratory34

-Each manufacturer must contract with an independent laboratory that has been approved by the Commissioner of Health.
-The laboratory tests the manufacturers' medical cannabis for content, contamination, and consistency in order to verify that it meets the requirements under the law.
+Each manufacturer must contract with an independent laboratory approved by the Commissioner of Health to test the manufacturer's medical cannabis for content, contamination, and consistency.
 The cost of this contract must be paid by the manufacturer and is subject to any additional requirements set by the Commissioner of Health.